The Campground

 Yep, those are hail stones.
 Our tents withstood the onslaught quite well, but during the downpour we were stuck in our separate tents with no way to communicate and nothing to do.
 There is no cell service in the campground (on our carrier, anyway) so we couldn’t even text each other to see if the tents were leaking.
 We were bored for about 45 minutes during a heavy downpour.
 This picture was taken when I unzipped the door briefly to get a look, but we couldn’t leave it open because the hail bounced up into the tent.
 One unfortunate thing I noticed after the storm was that water ponded under the platform and never completely dried up, so we ended up with a hefty number of mosquitoes later that evening.

-This campsite had its fair share of noise, but it was tolerable – except for the whip-poor-wills.
+whip-poor-wills.
 These are extremely annoying birds that are mostly quiet during the day, then wind up to an extremely ear-splitting screech during the night.
 During the night, I was certain the one that was in the trees of our campsite was intentionally torturing me, but after the fact I realized that birds likely have no vendetta against me personally.

 As I mentioned, the hail and rain messed with our plans.
 We are newbie campers, and we didn’t even think to protect our wood pile… so we were unable to start a campfire to cook our food, even using the maxi-pad method I learned at Girl Scout Camp 25 years ago.
 We ended up having to drive to the visitor’s center to get cell signal, then hunted down a McDonald’s to get some lunch.